Mute-Publishing/corpus-mute/README.md

 Support the Corpus Mute project by purchasing a copy of the Mute Print Archive, by making a donation, or contributing sponsorship.

 The Mute Print Archive is a limited edition of all fifty-one issues of the print issues of the magazine, covering twenty years of publishing from 1994 to 2014.
-The set including the famous FT broadsheets, through the glossy magazine series, to the pocket book volume.
+The set includes the famous FT broadsheets, through the glossy magazine series, to the pocket book volume.

 The archive is available in four price bands: